 1. What is Our Stomping Ground?

-Our Stomping Ground is a nonprofit organization dedicated to supporting adults with developmental disabilities to live meaningful lives outside of their family or a group home.
+Our Stomping Ground is a nonprofit organization dedicated to supporting adults with developmental disabilities so they can live meaningful lives outside of their family or a group home.
 We partner with affordable housing developers who have units with a leasing preference for people with Developmental Disabilities (DD) in the Department of Justice Settlement Agreement population.
 We offer vocational, educational, social and therapeutic programming to residents and community members with and without disabilities to build inclusive and understanding communities from which everyone benefits.

 2. What can Our Stomping Ground do for me?

-If you are a parent of a child with a developmental disability then you can have hope that your adult child will have the opportunity to live in an affordable, inclusive, supported community long after you’re gone.
+If you are a parent of a child with a developmental disability then you can have hope that your adult will have the opportunity to live in an affordable, inclusive, supported community long after you’re gone.
 We are committed to providing informative events that help families and adults with DD learn about our mission and prepare for a move to independent living in one of our communities.
 Adults with DD as well as transitioning youth (aging up towards adulthood) have the opportunity to attend events both in and around our communities at various locations.
 These events allow them to understand the ways in which we can help with the transition to live in one of our communities.

 We are all becoming more informed and therefore able to help with general questions having to do with housing vouchers, rental assistance, Medicaid Waivers, Social Security eligibility and ABLE accounts.
 Our ultimate goal is to have both a team of experts within and outside of our organization to call upon and to design a web-based decision making tool to help you navigate the complicated system of federal, state and local government requirements and processes in order to access some of these important benefits around affordable housing.